-On October 1, 2020, the Federal Retirement Thrift Investment Board (FRTIB) increased the automatic enrollment percentage from 3% to 5% of pay for all Blended Retirement System (BRS) participants who are automatically enrolled in the TSP on or after October 1, 2020, and for BRS participants automatically re-enrolled in the TSP on or after January 1, 2021, per 5 CFR § 1600.34 and 1600.37.
-This change will not affect the contribution rates in place for BRS participants who were automatically enrolled prior to October 1, 2020, and did not terminate their contributions.
+On 1 October 2020, the Federal Retirement Thrift Investment Board (FRTIB) increased the automatic enrollment percentage from 3% to 5% of pay for all Blended Retirement System (BRS) participants who are automatically enrolled in the TSP on or after 1 October 2020, and for BRS participants automatically re-enrolled in the TSP on or after 1 January 2021, per 5 Code of Federal Regulations (CFR) § 1600.34 and 1600.37.
+This change will not affect the contribution rates in place for BRS participants who were automatically enrolled prior to 1 October 2020 and did not terminate their contributions.
 Click here for more information.

 Service members who entered the Uniformed Services on or after 1 January 2018 will be automatically enrolled in the Blended Retirement System.
 Service members with less than 12 years of active-duty service, or fewer than 4,320 retirement points for reserve component members, as of 31 December 2017 were afforded the opportunity to opt-in to the Blended Retirement System through 31 December 2018 or remain grandfathered in their current retired pay plan.

 Monthly Retired Pay: Monthly retired pay under the Blended Retirement System will be calculated by multiplying the years of credible service by 2%, times the average of the Service member's highest 36 months of basic pay, after 20 or more years of service.
 At the time of retired pay eligibility, Service members may choose to receive their full monthly retired pay or request a reduced monthly retired pay along with a lump sum payment of 25 or 50 percent.
 The lump sum payment will be calculated based on the Present Value of their retired pay scheduled to be paid until their Full Retirement Age (FRA) for Social Security, usually age 67.
 Members choosing the lump sum option will receive reduced retired pay depending on the lump sum option elected.
 Lump sum calculations will consider anticipated cost-of-living adjustments (COLAs) between date of retirement and FRA and will be based upon a personal discount rate to be determined by the Department of Defense (DoD).
 At FRA, retirees' monthly retired pay will increase to 100 percent of their full entitlement.